rinx/micore/README.md

 | ... | ...  | ...  | ...  |

 This file should be given as a binary format.
+The data should be sorted like above.

 An example of LUT is `example/lut_860_2130.bin` (SZA:30deg, VZA:30deg, RAA:0deg).